A step-by-step guide to joining the 15th MEU(SOC) Realism Unit

 1.)
 Make sure you meet our requirements for joining:

 - Minimum Age Requirement: 16 Years old.
 Those under 16 are not allowed.
 No exceptions.

 - Need to have ArmA 3 installed.
 Your application will not be processed without a valid Player ID.

-- Ability to attend our at least two of our unit wide events on the Sundays each week at around 1900 (7:00pm) - 2130 (9:30pm) Central Standard Time.
+- Ability to attend at least one, but preferably both, of our unit-wide events on the First and Third Sundays of each month at 1900 (7:00pm) - 2130 (9:30pm) Central Standard Time.

 2.)
 Read and Understand the Definition of Realism Gaming:

 - The 15th MEU(SOC) Realism Unit is a volunteer unit.
 By applying, you are stating that a realism environment is how you want to play ArmA III.
-What we do here is essentially "role playing" that we are members of the military.
+What we do here is essentially "role-playing" that we are members of the military.
 When involved in official unit activities, you will play your part.
 Be you a Private, Lance Corporal, Sergeant, or even a Captain or above; or be you a rifleman, fire team leader, or even a platoon commander or above; you are here because realism in gaming is what you want.
 If you don't wish to participate in this manner, then this unit is likely not the place for you.

 3.)
-Check the current open billets post for a list of open entry level 'jobs' within the Unit.
+Check the current open billets post for a list of open entry-level 'jobs' within the Unit.